My name is Alice Peek, and I am the CEO and a co-founder of Companion Bridge.

 With the explosion of COVID-19, we are all facing difficult times not only as a nation but also as a global population.
 The closure of non-essential businesses and the “shelter in place” orders of so many states have left people without work, anxious about their health, and uncertain if they will have a job to go back to.
 This impacts everyone, including this little nonprofit.

 Companion Bridge was created to help people in medical crisis with their pets via education on our resources page, emotional support via email, and telephone and financial support in the form of grants and fundraising for people in economic hardship.
 Donations to our general fund and the community fundraising events we attend or host allow us to provide immediate grants to pay for animal emergencies.
-In this chaotic time, all of our planned events have been cancelled for the immediate future, and general donations are way down, forcing us to turn away those in need.
+In this chaotic time, all of our planned events have been cancelled for the immediate future, and general donations are way down.
+Our worst moments are when we have to deny an applicant with an urgent need due to lack of funds, but unfortunately that is where we are at this point in time.
+We can try to fund raise when possible but there is no guarantee we can raise enough to help especially with large and urgent medical costs.

 We are proud of the work we do, and we absolutely love helping people and pets, but we would also love to not be needed.
 Having safe and happy pets that only need routine medical care would be our perfect world scenario.
 The reality is that pets get sick and accidents do happen, but in this time of “things we can’t control,” let’s be extra careful and try to control what we can.
 Just as we are all practicing social distancing, staying home, and washing our hands to stay healthy, with some extra vigilance we can help our pets stay out of the emergency room as well.
 Here are some of the emergencies we see most commonly that also are very costly: physical trauma, poisoning, and foreign body surgery.